-I was hired by the Living Wage for Families Campaign in December to coordinate a 3-year participatory action research (PAR) project that will bring together those impacted by working poverty to leverage and develop capacity, tools and resources through the process of designing and implementing a project aimed at effecting social and policy change.
+I was hired by the Living Wage for Families BC program in December 2018 to coordinate a 3-year participatory action research (PAR) project that will bring together those impacted by working poverty to leverage and develop capacity, tools and resources through the process of designing and implementing a project aimed at effecting social and policy change.
 An advisory committee has nearly been finalized for the Making Ends Meet project so the Institute happened at a perfect time.

 Every year, the Critical PAR institute brings together residents, graduate students, organizers and academic researchers to delve deep into the history, methods, and ethics of PAR.
 As was promised, this year’s institute provided the space to develop meaningful connections across a diverse network of international action researchers.
 Attendees had the opportunity to hear from past and current PAR participants about their experiences with participatory methods – the tensions that arose and the healing spaces that were possible to create through their work.

 "PAR is grounded in the worthiness of both the questions that come out of the lived experiences of everyday people who face oppression and their ability to hold structures accountable."